 The Neil Armstrong spacesuit statues are headed to new homes in museums around the country.
-Discover if a statue is coming to a museum near you.
+Discover if a statue is on display at a museum near you.

 America’s Favorite Pastime Meets History’s Greatest Adventure

 Apollo 11 was the collective achievement of 400,000 individuals working together towards a common goal.
-To highlight this national effort, the Museum is bringing a piece of Apollo to Americans across the country.
-As our national pastime, baseball provides countless exciting moments for millions of Americans every year and MLB ballparks are the perfect venues for new generations to learn more about that summer night 50 years ago.
+To highlight this national effort, the Museum brought a piece of Apollo to Americans across the country.
+As our national pastime, baseball provides countless exciting moments for millions of Americans every year and MLB ballparks were the perfect venues for new generations to learn more about that summer night 50 years ago.

-Visit the suit.
-We are excited to announce that 15 MLB teams from around the country will be displaying the Neil Armstrong spacesuit statue:
+15 MLB teams from around the country displaied the Neil Armstrong spacesuit statue:

 On July 20, 1969, the Apollo 11 lunar module Eagle landed in the Sea of Tranquility, and humans stepped foot on the Moon for the first time.
 With that historic achievement, Apollo astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins became American heroes and earned international acclaim.
 The Apollo program remains the only time in history that humans have set foot on another celestial body.
 Apollo at the Park celebrates the astronauts who took our first small steps beyond Earth and the hundreds of thousands of Americans who worked together to make one giant leap for all humankind